ilacorda/ilacorda/README.md

 # Hi there! 👋

 I'm a Senior Backend Engineer with a diverse background spanning from Philosophy to Ontology Engineering in Academia.
-My professional journey includes experience in Application Support and Software Development across various industries such as Academia, Consultancy, Telecoms, E-commerce, Big Data, Transport, Financial Services, and Automotive.
+My professional journey includes experience in Application Support and Software Development across various industries such as Academia, Consultancy, Telecoms, E-commerce, Big Data, Transport, Financial Services & Fintech, Automotive.

 🌍 With 8+ years of experience (in the UK, Germany, and currently in Italy), I have a solid track record of working effectively with international, cross-functional, and geographically distributed teams.

 ## Tech Stack 👩‍💻

-My core Tech Stack includes:
-- Golang
-- Grpc
+Core Tech Stack:
-- Protobuf
+- Golang, Grpc, Protobuf
-- JVM languages (Java and Kotlin)
-- Spring and SpringBoot
+- JVM languages: Java, Kotlin, Spring, SpringBoot
-- Restful APIs Design & Development
+- Restful APIs, Microservices, Event-Driven Systems, Domain-Driven Design
-- Microservices
-- Event-Driven and Distributed Systems
-- Ruby and Ruby on Rails
+- Ruby, Ruby on Rails

-Recently, I've been exploring:
-- Prometheus
+Recent Explorations:
-- Grafana
+- Prometheus, Grafana
-- RabbitMQ
-- Kafka
+- RabbitMQ, Kafka
-- AWS
-- Kubernetes
-- Docker
-- Terraform
+- AWS, Kubernetes, Docker, Terraform

 📚 As a lifelong learner, I am a passionate Backend Engineer keen on constantly keeping up-to-date with new technologies and market trends.